irhamkhairull/irhamkhairull/README.md

 ## 🍁 Connect with Me

-I'm eager to expand my expertise in mechanical engineering, product development, and leadership.
-Open to any collaborations and networking opportunities to develop impactful engineering solutions.
-Let's build something great together!
+I’m keen to expand my expertise in mechanical engineering, product innovation, leadership, and entrepreneurial ventures.
+Open to collaborations and partnerships that focus on building impactful engineering and business solutions.